kiranbakale/AMI-Readme/docs/environment_configure.md

 The Toolkit can install other GitLab versions from `13.2.0` onwards through two different methods:

 - The Toolkit can be configured to install a specific GitLab version via the `gitlab_version` inventory variable.
 This should be set to the full semantic version, e.g. `14.0.0`.
-If let unset (the default) the Toolkit will look to install the latest version.
+If left unset (the default) the Toolkit will look to install the latest version.
+  - The Toolkit can also be configured to install a different edition of GitLab, i.e. CE or EE, via the `gitlab_edition` inventory variable.
+If left unset the Toolkit will look to install the EE edition as recommended for the Reference Architectures.
 - Repo - A different repo and package can be specified via the two inventory variables `gitlab_repo_script_url` and `gitlab_repo_package` respectively.
 The Toolkit will first install the repo via the script provided and then install the package.
 - Deb file - The Toolkit can install a Debian file directly in several ways:
   - If the package needs to be downloaded from the specific URL you can specify this via the `gitlab_deb_download_url` inventory variable.